yegrb/yegrb.github.io/_posts/2012-01-22-YEGRB-Jan-17th-Notes.markdown

 ## Introductions

 Based on feedback from our members, we've revived the tradition of short introductions at the start of each meetup.
-Everyone has 30-seconds to share their name and to answer a short question about themselves.
-It doesn't take more than 10 minutes to get through everybody, and is a great way to break the ice.
+We had lots of new members out tonight, many of whom had come to hear or discuss a specific talk.
+Great to see so many people come out!

 ## 5-minute Ruby News